-- By spatio-temporal renewable energy modelling at regional and national scale
+- Assessing the potential of decentralized energy systems at the Swiss regional and national scale